MEMORANDUM OF UNDERSTANDING

 2. Access to facilities and equipment, including necessary training and guidance, insofar as such use does not interfere with the primary mission of either party;

-3. Active participation in establishing collaborative research (initially in nanotechnology), education and training in regulatory science, and extension and outreach efforts with faculty, students, and staff within Arkansas institutions and named entities within Supplemental Agreements;
+3. Active participation in establishing collaborative research, education and training in regulatory science, and extension and outreach efforts with faculty, students, and staff within Arkansas institutions and named entities within Supplemental Agreements;

 4. Active participation in courses and seminars with Arkansas institutions based on availability of resources;